Learn how to make a hot chocolate tea recipe or chai latte with pantry-friendly ingredients in just 5-minutes. A quick & yummy tea with milk.

 - ½ cup full fat milk, or other non dairy milk

-- 2 teaspoon dark cocoa powder, good quality
+- 2 teaspoon cocoa powder, preferably raw or good quality

-- 2 teaspoon tea powder , or two teabags
+- 2 teaspoon tea powder , or two teabags, less for light tea.

-- 2 tablespoon brown sugar, or white sugar, more to taste
+- 2 tablespoon brown sugar, to taste, (or any sweetener)

-- 4 tablespoon bitter sweet chocolate, shaving, chips or chopped
+- 3 tablespoon bitter sweet chocolate, shaving, chips, or chopped

 - ½ teaspoon cinnamon powder, optional